 Bakorkhani is not so much a treat as a routine.
 Before the sun the bakorkhani shops open, the men walk the silent streets and push up the metal slides.
 Their storefronts have no doors or windows but are rooms that recess into buildings and spill out onto streets.
 They light the wood to heat their oven and begin measuring ingredients.
 Sacks of flour are stacked in corners and leave puffs of white behind those who carry them into the shops.
 The first batch of bakorkhani fills the narrow road with the smell of warm bread.
 The streets begin to fill with people and other smells – ruti frying and daal boiling.
 The bakorkhani’s begin stacking up behind glass and old men come for one or two with dood cha (milk tea).
 Bakorkhani with cha is an undeniable union, and many refuse one without the other.
 Shopkeepers fill paper bags that darken with oil spots, as people get dozens to save for later, to put on the kitchen table, to give to their kids before school.

 As people go about their day the shops slow.
 A few motorcyclists hop off to collect bags of cheese bakorkhani and speed off again.
-A few kids pop up with taka coins and buy a single one.
+A few kids pop up with taka coins and buy a single.

-It is the people in the oldest streets of Dhaka that are argued to the be the most hospitable, and often the most loyal.
-They go to the same shop day in and day out and will always put up a fight that their shop is the best.
+It is the people in the oldest streets of Dhaka that are argued to be the most hospitable, and often the most loyal.
+They go to the same shop day in and day out and will maintain theirs is the best.
 Bakorkhani helps tell the stories of the back streets, but it also helps to start and end the day on all those streets.

 With the long shadows of the end of the day, the Bakorkhani shops pick up their production.
 The cha kettles start steaming and the street fills with people who linger a little longer.
 The bakorkhani shops won’t close for many more hours.